case study

 What I found made the semantic search plan hard to justify.

-Our UI forced filtering before searching, the opposite of how users expected search to work.
+Our UI forced users to filter before they pressed search.
+The opposite of how users expected it to work.

 rated our UI complicated or very complicated

-results depending on whether users searched for interactive digital textbooks or IDT
+results if users searched for interactive digital textbooks vs IDT

 filter combinations a user might need to try just to find the right module